kyma-project/community/sig-and-wg/wg-prow/README.md

 # Prow Migration Working Group

 The purpose of this group is to:
-* achieve the migration to the new CI tool (Prow) in order to enable external contributors and be able to have a CI solution which serves our needs.
+* Achieve the migration to the new CI tool (Prow) in order to allow external contributors to use it and to have a CI solution which serves our needs.

 ## Contact